MichaelGee76/etch-a-sketch/README.md

 # etch-a-sketch
-This is the final version of Etch-A-Sketch.
-A project from The Odin Project.
-The goal was to understand and deepen the knowledge of DOM manipulation by Javascript.
-Every element on the page is created by the JS .
-Most of the CSS style is created by JS too.
-It was fun to create the page, but I struggled a lot and it took me a while.
-But I've learned a lot:
+This is the final version of Etch-A-Sketch, a project from The Odin Project.
+The goal was to deepen my understanding of DOM manipulation with JavaScript.
+Every element on the page is created dynamically through JS, and most of the CSS styling is also applied via JavaScript.
+It was a fun project to work on, although I encountered many challenges, and it took me some time.
+However, I learned a great deal in the process.

-Of course I got more and more comfortable with creating, styling, applying elements.
-I structured the script from the beginning, which was a very good helper to not get lost in my own code.
-I try to establish that for better readability and easier debugging.
+As I progressed, I became increasingly comfortable with creating, styling, and managing elements.
+Structuring my script from the beginning proved to be a great help in avoiding confusion within my own code.
+I’m now trying to make this a habit for better readability and easier debugging.
+Using console logs to test results also got me more familiar with the developer tools, which were invaluable for debugging.
+Setting breakpoints, in particular, helped me understand exactly what my code was doing.

-While testing the results by console logs, I got used to the dev tools to debug.
-Especially the break points you can set, helped me a lot to understand what the code is actually doing.
-A very funny learning was, that HTML Collections look like Arrays, BUT you can't handle them like Arrays.
-Even though I've read about that in the course resources, when it's time to put it into reality, everything is much harder.
-It took me a decade to understand where I made the mistake.
-But it was fun, I had so many AHA-moments.
-Great project!
-Last but not least, I got a better understanding of programming logic, but I know, that's just the beginning and the projects so far aren't so demanding.
-I mean for beginners yes, but there is a long way waiting for me.
+A funny lesson I learned was that while HTMLCollections look like arrays, you can’t treat them like arrays.
+Even though I had read about this in the course materials, it was much harder to grasp in practice.
+It felt like it took me ages to figure out where I was going wrong, but I had many "Aha!" moments along the way, which made it worthwhile.
+Overall, it was a fantastic project.
+Lastly, I gained a better understanding of programming logic, though I know this is just the beginning.
+While these projects are challenging for beginners, I realize there's still a long road ahead.

-What you can do here:
+What you can do:
-Whenever the mouse moves over the canvas, it will leave a pixely trail.
-So you can draw whatever you like.
-You can change the default black color to the random rainbow colors.
-If you like you can switch back to black.
-The default grid can be changed by clicking the size button, a prompt will let you choose a size between 16-100.
-With the reset button.... sure, you can reset the canvas!
+When you move your mouse over the canvas, it leaves a pixelated trail, allowing you to draw whatever you like.
+You can switch the default black color to random rainbow colors and easily revert to black if you prefer.
+You can also change the grid size by clicking the "Size" button; a prompt will let you select a size between 16 and 100.
+As for the reset button—no surprises there—it clears the canvas!

-Have fun
+Have fun!

 Michael Gee